epfl-ada/ada-2024-project-l-ekip/README.md

 ## Research questions
 1. How have regional and global film industries evolved over time?
 How shifts in economic, culture, technological and demographic context influenced the development in filmmaking?
 2. How do films perform in terms of box office revenue both domestically and internationally?
 Which regions exhibit the highest preference for local films over global blockbusters, and why?
-3. How have regional specificities, including culturally significant themes, genres, and the presence of local actors, evolved over time in comparison to global filmmaking trends?
-In what ways does the shifting popularity and influence of local actors impact the success of films within their domestic markets over time, and how does this dynamic affect their international appeal?
+3. How have regional traits like themes, genres, and local actors evolved compared to global trends?
+Moreover, how has the rising popularity of local actors affected films' success at home and their appeal abroad?
 ## Additional datasets
 To enrich our analysis and provide a more comprehensive understanding of global cinema trends, we integrated several external datasets:
 ### Economic Data